Bachelor's to Master's Programs

 Any UMass Lowell undergraduate junior or senior with a grade point average of 3.000 or better may apply to a Master’s degree program at UMass Lowell under the Accelerated Bachelor’s to Master’s Degree Option.
 However, to be accepted into this option the following minimum conditions must be met (individual departments may have more stringent requirements):

-3. Once accepted, a student is expected to begin his/her graduate studies in the semester immediately following conferral of the baccalaureate degree unless the student submits a written request for deferral.
+- Once accepted, a student is expected to begin his/her graduate studies in the semester immediately following conferral of the baccalaureate degree unless the student submits a written request for deferral.
 A student is allowed to defer for a maximum of one year from the date of acceptance.
-For example, if accepted for the Spring 2020 semester, an individual can defer to either the Fall 2020 or Spring 2021 semesters.
+For example, if accepted for the Spring 2024 semester, an individual can defer to either the Fall 2024 or Spring 2025 semesters.
 A student defers acceptance by submitting a written request to the Office of Graduate Admissions.
 All deferral requests must specify which semester the student wishes to enroll.
-Students who are confirmed to transition to the Bachelor’s to Master’s Degree Option who opts not to enroll in at least one course within the graduate department to which they have been accepted in the semester immediately following conferral of the bachelor’s degree and who does not submit a deferral request forfeits his/her rights to benefits under this program.
-Should the student decide to begin his/her studies at a later time he/she will be required to the graduate program and submit all required admission materials.
+A student who is accepted into the Bachelor’s to Master’s, who opts not to enroll in at least one course within the graduate department to which they have been accepted in the semester immediately following conferral of the bachelor’s degree and who does not submit a deferral request, forfeits his/her rights to benefits under this program.
+Should the student decide to begin their studies at a later time they will be required to apply to the graduate program and submit all required admission materials.

 COURSECourse Credits